ukceh-rse/image-explorer/README.md

 This repository is an experimental version of image processing pipelines for the Phenocam images on COSMOS-UK sensors.
 It was created using the [UKCEH python project template](https://github.com/NERC-CEH/python-template) and repurposes some of the pipeline code in [plankton_ml](https://github.com/NERC-CEH/python-template).
 It is intended for rapid prototyping and use case refinement.

+### Note on dependency versions

+We're using the [thingsvision](https://github.com/ViCCo-Group/thingsvision) package to simplify extracting features from different computer vision models.
+It currently requires python <3.11 and numpy <2.
+If the approach stays useful, it makes sense to remove `thingsvision` in favour of model-specific code.

 ## Getting Started